A complete guide to payroll for

 - Goods and services tax

 Minimising payroll tax

-It's possible to manage the financials if your business to minimise the tax pain on payroll.
-The following four tips are an excellent place to start.
+It is possible to manage minimise the tax impact on your payroll.
+These four tips are a great place to start.

 1. Make the most of dividends

-Dividend payments are excluded from the definition of taxable wages under the payroll tax provisions.
+Dividend payments are excluded from taxable wages under the payroll tax provisions.
 This makes them a much better source of remuneration than bonuses and salary and wage packages.
-Make the most of it.

 2. Don’t rely on financial advisors

-Rather than solely relying on your accountant, it's a good idea to have a firm grasp of your obligations.
-It's also wise to closely monitor your weekly payroll to ensure you know when taxable wages are involved.
+Rather than solely relying on your accountant, it's a good idea to have a firm grasp of your payroll tax obligations, and to monitor your weekly payroll to make sure you know when taxable wages are involved.